Broadcast Date: Thursday, July 29, 2021 from 12:00 pm to 1:00 pm (ET)

 In this CLE program, bankruptcy and restructuring lawyers David A. Mawhinney (Bowditch & Dewey LLP) and James Sullivan (Windels Marx Lane & Mittendorf, LLP) will help related practitioners and professionals plan their way through the recent trends and developments in bankruptcy and cryptocurrency.
 Speakers, among other things, will also offer helpful insights in carefully managing legal issues and challenges.

-Key topics include:
+Key topics covered in this webinar will include:

 James M. Sullivan, Partner Windels Marx Lane & Mittendorf, LLP

 James Sullivan’s primary practice focus is corporate restructuring and bankruptcy, distressed situations and complex commercial disputes.
 He brings a wealth of experience representing corporate debtors, banks, secured and unsecured creditors, creditors’ committees, trustees and distressed investors in large Chapter 11 cases.
 James is honored with a listing in New York Super Lawyers® and is rated AV Preeminent™ in his field by Martindale-Hubbell.
 He was also recognized in the 2019 New York’s Top Rated Lawyers, published by the New York Law Journal.
 He regularly authors and lectures on numerous topics concerning bankruptcy, including the recently amended small business provisions of the Bankruptcy Code.